mvanwinkleias/blog_posts/2023-02-21-convert_NIST_doc_to_readable_thing/notes.md

 ## Abstract

-NIST's Secure Software Development Framework is illegible.
+I have found that NIST's Secure Software Development Framework is illegible.

 I wrote a script that fixes that.

-Then I read through it and figured lots of people could benefit from the work, and a summary.
+I read through the SSDF and I figured that lots of people could benefit from the work, and a summary.

 I include advice for getting started that aligns with the SSDF.

 If you're a big shop or a small shop and you want to tighten the security in your Software Development system, and the NIST SSDF